csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_03_Depression.md

    - Fatigue or low energy, even with adequate rest.
    - Difficulties in concentrating, making decisions, or remembering details.
    - Changes in sleep patterns (insomnia or hypersomnia) and appetite (increased or decreased).
 - **Other Symptoms**:
    - Feelings of worthlessness, excessive guilt, or self-blame.
    - Psychomotor agitation or retardation (observable by others).
    - Suicidal ideation, with or without specific plans.

 - **Diagnosis**:
-   - Based on DSM-5 criteria: presence of at least five symptoms for a minimum of two weeks, causing significant distress or impairment.
+   - Based on DSM-5 criteria: presence of at least five symptoms for a minimum of two weeks ("episode"), causing significant distress or impairment.
+It cannot be something that you feel for the short-term.
+   - The 9 criteria from the DSM-5 are:
+      1. Feeling **empty or hopeless** for most of the day
+      2. Having **little interest** or pleasure in doing things that you normally enjoy (anhedonia)
+            -  Need to have one of the two above to have MDD
+      3. Changes in **sleep** (insomnia or hypersomnia)
+      4. Feeling **fatigued** or having decreased energy levels *relative to baseline*
+      5. Changing in your normal **appetite** or eating patterns relative to normal
+      6. Feeling of **excessive guilt** or worthlessness
+      7. **Decreased ability to concentrate** or being abnormally indecisive (could it be driven by intrusive negative thoughts)
+      8. Sense of **restlessness** ("cannot sit still"; psychomotor agitation) or sense of inability to be active (psychomotor retardation)
+         - The same individual can have both!
+      9. **Suicidal thoughts**
+   - Other symptoms that are often part of the clinical picture:
+      - emotional numbness
+      - apathy
+      - irritability
+      - anger outbursts (especially common in men during adolescence)
+         - discussion of cultural norms
+      - crying spells
+      - loss of libido
+      - self-harm
    - Exclusion of other medical or substance-induced causes.

 ---

 ## 5. Treatment and Management
+- *There is not one size fits all approach*

 - **Pharmacotherapy**:
    - Selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) are first-line treatments.